Takeda Ordered to Pay $155,000 for Destroying Actos Files

 A Takeda spokesman told Bloomberg that they are considering their options, including an appeal in the Myers case.

-The class action attorneys at Simien & Simien will continue to monitor developments in the Actos litigation.
+The Baton Rouge personal injury lawyers at Simien & Simien will continue to monitor developments in the Actos litigation.
 If you or someone close to you was harmed by the diabetes drug Actos, you may be entitled to compensation.